chrisnienart/Minesweeper/README.md

 To begin play, (1) run `node server.js` and (2) open the game in your browser at http://localhost:3000/index.html.

 ## Game Play Options
 In *Simple mode*, choose between predefined easy, medium, hard game settings.
-In

 In *Random mode*, choose a range for the board size, and a range for mine percentage.
 The game will randomly generate a board size and mine percentage within the specified ranges.